Top 15 Best Right-Backs In The World

 When fit, Reece James has always been one of the most complete right-backs in world football.
 What sets him apart is his rare combination of physical dominance and technical quality.
 Few defenders can match his strength in one-on-one situations, and even fewer can deliver the same level of threat in the final third.
 His crossing remains elite, his ball-striking from distance is a constant danger, and his ability to step into midfield or drive beyond the winger gives Chelsea an extra dimension.

-This season, James has looked sharper, stronger, and more confident in his movement.
+Recently, James has looked sharper, stronger, and more confident in his movement.
 His defensive timing has improved, and he appears more measured in his decision-making, picking moments to surge forward rather than forcing the issue.
 While Chelsea’s inconsistency has limited his platform, James has still stood out as a leader and tone-setter whenever he has been available.

 5. Trent Alexander-Arnold